MockingbirdME/game_md/core_rules/04 - actions.md

   - Success: the clue was found.
   - Additional Success: if there were more than one clue to find additional successes are used to find additional clues as determined by the MG.

 #### Keep Watch
+  - Primary Attribute: Perception
+  - Primary Skill: Awareness
+  - Relevant Secondary Skills: Alertness
+  - Relevant Secondary Skill Usage: gain additional successes equal to your rank on a successful skill check.
+  - Aiding Others: none, multiple characters keeping watch should each make a keep watch skill check.
+  - Description: the character actively attempts to keep an eye out and an ear open for signs of danger or other unusual happenings.
+  - Difficulty: determined by the GM (10-20 for most situations), or equal to the stealth check of a sneaking character.
+  - Critical Failure: the character falls asleep during their watch or is otherwise distracted making it easier for any potential dangers to happen.
+  - Failure: the character fails to notice any signs of danger.
+  - Near Failure: the character doesn't notice any danger until it's too late, they may be aware of an attack or theft after it happens and have a chance to respond to it.
+  - Success: the character notices the danger or event at the last possible moment and has one round to respond to it.
+  - Additional Success: for each additional success the character notices the danger or event sooner allowing for more time to react.

+#### Search for Item(s)
   - Primary Attribute:
   - Primary Skill:
   - Relevant Secondary Skills: